-Additional rules for 14- and 15-year-olds are: Where work can be performed: Retail businesses, food service establishments, service stations and offices of other businesses.
-Work is not permitted in manufacturing, mining or construction, or with power-driven machinery.
-Youths 14 years of age cannot work on the premises of a business holding an ABC permit for the on-premises sale or consumption of alcoholic beverages, except that youths 14 years of age can work on the outside grounds of the premises with written consent from a parent or guardian if the youth is not involved with the preparation, serving, dispensing or sale of alcoholic beverages.
-(NOTE: Unless action is taken by the N.C.
-General Assembly, this rule will apply to youths under 16 years of age effective Jan.
-1, 2024.).
+Additional rules for 14- and 15-year-olds are:

+Where work can be performed: Retail businesses, food service establishments, service stations and offices of other businesses.
+Work is not permitted in manufacturing, mining or construction, or with power-driven machinery, or on the premises of a business holding an ABC permit for the on-premises sale or consumption of alcoholic beverages; except that youths at least 14 years of age can work on the outside grounds of the premises with written consent from a parent or guardian as long as the youth is not involved with the preparation, serving, dispensing or sale of alcoholic beverages.

-.Maximum hours per day: Three on school days; eight if a non-school day.
+Maximum hours per day: Three on school days; eight if a non-school day.